Skylarklabs

 Technology

-What Does Edge Adaptability Actually Mean?
+What Does Edge Adaptability Actually Mean?.

 AI is deployed everywhere -- from smartphones to industrial control systems.
 But most AI models stop learning the moment they leave the lab.
 Edge adaptability is the ability of an AI system to learn and adjust on-device, in real time, without retraining or cloud connectivity.